thepirat000/Audit.NET/src/Audit.EntityFramework/README.md

 you should inherit from class `AuditIdentityDbContext`.

 ## How it works
-The library intercepts calls to `SaveChanges` / `SaveChangesAsync` methods on the `DbContext` and generates detailed audit logs.
+This library intercepts calls to `SaveChanges()` / `SaveChangesAsync()` on your `DbContext`, to generate [Audit.NET events](https://github.com/thepirat000/Audit.NET#usage) with the affected entities information.

-Each call to `SaveChanges` generates a new audit event that includes information of all the entities affected by the save operation.
+Each call to `SaveChanges` generates an audit event that includes information of all the entities affected by the save operation.

 ## Configuration

+## Output

+To configure the audit output you use a [Data Provider](https://github.com/thepirat000/Audit.NET#data-providers) that can be set per DbContext instance or globally.
+Please refer to the [data providers](https://github.com/thepirat000/Audit.NET#data-providers) section on the Audit.NET documentation.

 ### Settings
 The following settings can be configured per DbContext or globally: